 - EIRP/EIS can be approximated very accurately with the NF probe at very close distances (~22cm for PC3, FFS for PC1) with optimized improvements in relaxations.

-- The unknown antenna location can be estimated accurately which allows very accurate TRP measurements at very close distances with large improvement in relaxations.
+- The unknown antenna location can be estimated accurately which allows very accurate TRP measurements at very close distances with large improvement in relaxations and no additional MU (mean error and standard deviation).

 - an MU element related to estimated DUT antenna offset error is required